arberx/great-films/README.md

 #### City Of God ("Cidade de Deus") - 2003

 Fernando Meirelles' City of God is a sweeping tale of how crime affects the poor population of Rio de Janeiro.
 Though the narrative skips around in time, the main focus is on Cabeleira who formed a gang called the Tender Trio.
 He and his best friend, Bené (Phelipe Haagensen), become crime lords over the course of a decade.
 When Bené is killed before he can retire, Lil' Zé attempts to take out his arch enemy, Sandro Cenoura (Matheus Nachtergaele).
 But Sandro and a young gangster named Mane form an alliance and begin a gang war with Lil' Zé.
 Amateur photographer Buscape (Alexandre Rodrigues) takes pictures of the brutal crime war, making their story famous.
 City of God was screened at the 2002 Cannes Film Festival.

+#### Titanic - 1997

+84 years later, a 100 year-old woman named Rose DeWitt Bukater tells the story to her granddaughter Lizzy Calvert, Brock Lovett, Lewis Bodine, Bobby Buell and Anatoly Mikailavich on the Keldysh about her life set in April 10th 1912, on a ship called Titanic when young Rose boards the departing ship with the upper-class passengers and her mother, Ruth DeWitt Bukater, and her fiancé, Caledon Hockley.
+Meanwhile, a drifter and artist named Jack Dawson and his best friend Fabrizio De Rossi win third-class tickets to the ship in a game.
+And she explains the whole story from departure until the death of Titanic on its first and last voyage April 15th, 1912 at 2:20 in the morning.

 #### Heat - 1995